Tea with a view in the Grand Club

 Cantonese food at One Harbour Road

 By late afternoon, jet lag was catching up, so I gave in and took a little nap.
 Earlier we had spoken to the one of the excellent agents at the Hyatt Grand Club that helped us find a place for dinner.
 After our day in the city, we decided to just stay in for dinner, eventually deciding on One Harbour Road, a Cantonese restaurant in the hotel.

 This was not terribly over priced for a restaurant in an upscale hotel with an amazing view of the harbour in Hong Kong.
 I’m sure there are better options for Cantonese food in HK, but both my wife and I thought the food and service were excellent.

 We returned to our room, and I was pleasantly surprised that a birthday cake was waiting for me.
 The agent at check in acknowledged my birthday, but I thought that was just because he saw it on my passport.
 In any case, it was a nice surprise to have a birthday cake.
 It was not a typical birthday, but this one spent in one of my favorite cities was memorable.

 It was still pretty early, and trying to get our internal clocks on the correct time, we went to the Grand Club for a drink.

 Great night time view from the Grand Club

-Finally we made it to 10pm or so, so we decided to sleep in a real bed for the first time in a while.
+Finally we made it to 10pm or so, then decided to sleep in a real bed for the first time in a while.
 The Grand bed was very comfortable, although I could probably have slept in a folding chair at that point.
-Our flight to Bali departed the next morning, so we got up relatively early for breakfast before we went back to the airport.
+Our flight to Bali departed the next morning, so we got up relatively early for breakfast.
 The spread in the Grand Club was again impressive.

-We had a little bit of breakfast in the Grand Club, collected our bags and then were off to the Airport Express for our flight to Bali.
+We had a little bit of breakfast in the Grand Club.
+Then we collected bags and were off to the Airport Express for our flight to Bali.
 Next up, visiting lounges at Hong Kong International Airport before our flight.